202: The Sidehackers

 Jimmy Dean (1928-2010) was a country singer (the 1961 Grammy-winning song “Big Bad John”), actor (the 1971 James Bond film Diamonds Are Forever, in which he played reclusive billionaire Willard Whyte) and creator of Jimmy Dean Foods in 1969, which was mostly known for producing breakfast sausage.

-A little plastic army?
-Those plastic Army men?
+A little plastic army, with Army ... those plastic Army men?

 Army men (a.k.a. plastic soldiers, Army guys, etc.) refer to the ubiquitous plastic toy soldiers from our youths.
 First made by Bergen Toy & Novelty in 1938, the designs and colors of the one-inch-high figures changed for the first couple of decades as they were designed to represent different armies (American, German, British, Soviet, etc.).
 After a Vietnam-era lull, the American versions became standardized into about seven different “characters,” including flamethrower guy, radio guy, commander with binoculars, crawling infantryman, and so on.
 Thanks to the Toy Story films in the 1990s and a series of video games, plastic soldiers have again surged in popularity.